VladCharches/lesson13/README.md

 $ foreman-installer

-# I recieved a problem with names server and client and i rename it to pserv and node1
+**2. I recieved a problem with names server and client and I rename it to pserv and node1**

 **Client-side:**